ArcTanSusan/frontend-only-solana-charts/README.md

 Any additional features or improvements you would add given more time?

 - Would be nice to create a generic SolanaChart react component for all 3 bar charts.
-- Would be nice to create a multi-seector dropdown to remove multiple country currencies.
 - Would be nice to refactor 2nd `useEffect()` to make use of a global storage.
 - Would be nice to to have additional strict typescript interfaces inside `fetchData()`.
-- Would be nice to show a more exact coin price over time.
 - Would be nice to do more secure API key management for the coingecko API.
 - Would be nice to to have unit tests & e2e tests.